Force67/Force67/README.md

 - C++, Rust, Python - my go-to languages
 - All things Emulation - I love to dive into the inner workings of games and consoles
 - All things reverse engineering
-- Things involving microcontrollers - I love to tinker with hardware
+- Microcontrollers - I love to tinker with hardware
 - SQL - and other database technologies
 - Linux - open source advocate